 -I made a mask at my first ever ceramic class (unfortunately my mask disappeared so I never got to see it fired but I still remember it).

 Self-Compassion Saturday in April was my first big event .
 It was so beautiful to collaborate and put on an event that showed my heart for holistic healing that included body, mind and soul with yoga, meditative walking with tea, self-compassion exercises, and yummy vegetarian organic food.
 I really feel like this offering was me sharing some big transformation pieces of my journey and doing it with Barefoot Girl Yoga and Juicy Mama made my first big foray feel much less scary and much more supported.

 And then I got to lead a WholeheARTed summer intensive version of Brené Brown's Art E-Course for her 10 Guideposts for Wholehearted Living.
 I even created a whole free email series to go along with it, based off of handouts I created when teaching the course monthly in 2015.
 Getting to share again the course that changed my life with a group of special adolescents and adults, truly filled my heart.

 I'm so glad I was able to say yes to so many magical holistic creative things, but being your own boss also means learning to say no and finding what your body, mind, and soul need to balance.

 Stay tuned for Part 4 next week!

-*If you missed Part 2 you can check it out here and if you want to know more about why I'm doing an annual review and especially why I'm sharing it read my recent blog post about it thanks to Cynthia Morris.
+And if you want to know more about why I'm doing an annual review, and especially why I'm sharing it, read my recent blog post about it thanks to Cynthia Morris.

 Week 47 of my 366 Building Creativity Experiment Days 323-329